Read more about Strategy & Roadmapping by Lexico

 When a new executive starts, their attention is pulled in an overwhelming number of directions.
 The leader has to build relationships with peers, customers and suppliers.
 If they are new to the company, they will have to learn the business – financials, capabilities and limitations.
 Their team is clamoring for the executive’s vision, strategy and associated objectives to guide them.
 And finally, there’s the day-to-day business of meetings, emails, putting out fires and so forth.

 Unfortunately, given everything on their already overflowing plates, these new executives don’t have time to act on initiatives that truly bring value to an organization, that are transformative to the organization.
 And without that strategic planning and quick action, their job will be in jeopardy.
 So, it is more important than ever to provide that strategic plan for your new-to-role leaders.

-A Partner in Action
+Provide A Partner in Action

 First, new executives can assess their situation to determine key actions for resolution of these challenges.
 One proven strategy is to seek out outside counsel to help, one with deep expertise in facilitation, strategy and planning to accelerate the development of an actionable strategic roadmap that helps determine the actions, steps and resources needed to take an opportunity from vision to reality.
 The partner can help develop cross-functional roadmaps, which integrate and enable a company’s strategy & KPIs in order to maintain forward movement on new investments.
 Working with a skilled partner, new executives are able to uncover both the details of the business and nuances of their team, and then align both with the broader business strategy and vision.

-Turn the Challenge into Opportunity.
+Develop a Roadmap to Turn the Challenge into Opportunity

 It is key for the new executive to start the roadmapping work as soon as possible.
 We’ve seen time and again that complimenting onboarding with roadmapping increases the value and outputs of those critical initiatives that new executives must address.
 And, in turn, it allows the company to realize more immediate and sustainable value to their business and to their investment in the new leader.